John Urschel, mathematician and retired NFL player

 Urschel is a former offensive lineman for the Baltimore Ravens.
 He was selected in the fifth round of the 2014 NFL draft.

 Urschel graduated from Penn State in 2012 and received a masters in mathematics in 2013.
 In 2014, he received many awards, including the Senior CLASS Award, awarded to student-athletes who excel in the areas of community, classroom, character and competition.
 He was also awarded the William V. Campbell Trophy, sometimes referred to as the “academic Heisman,” and the James E. Sullivan award, presented to the nation’s most outstanding amateur athlete.
 In 2017, he was named as one of Forbes’s 30 Under 30 in science.

-Urschel lives in Baltimore, Maryland, and Cambridge, Massachusetts.
+Urschel lives in Cambridge, Massachusetts.